idexus/Sharp.UI/doc/gesturerecognizers.md

 # Gesture Recognizers

-`Sharp.UI` provides gesture recognizers to handle user interactions on views.
 The following gesture recognizers are available:

 - `TapGestureRecognizer`
 - `PanGestureRecognizer`